cfrankb/esp32-tm1637plus-cpp/components/esp-32-tm1637plus/README.md

 The code in this project is licensed under the MIT license - see LICENSE for details.

-Inital idea based on the Micropython implementation library, written by Mike Causer Copyright (c) 2016
+Initial idea based on the Micropython implementation library, written by Mike Causer Copyright (c) 2016

 This project is also based in part on: https://github.com/petrows/esp-32-tm1637